pretix/pretix-docs/docs/guides/taxes.md

 ### Creating tax rules

-In order to create a new tax rule, navigate to :navpath:Your event → :fa3-wrench: Settings → Tax rules:.
+In order to create a new tax rule, navigate to :navpath:Your event → :fa3-wrench: Settings → Taxes:.
 This page displays a list of all tax rules that you have created for the event.
 To create a new tax rule, click the :btn-icon:fa3-plus: Create a new tax rule: button.